nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding a meeting: `add-meeting`

-Prerequisites: List all person using the `list` command.
+Prerequisites: List all persons using the `list` command.
 There is at least a person present in the list.
 The first person on the list is born before 12-12-2020.

 1. Adding a meeting to an existing person